jamescherti/bash-stdops/README.md

 The git-author script displays the Git user's name and email by retrieving `user.name` and `user.email` from Git configuration.

+#### git-ls-files-dates

+The `git-ls-files-dates` script lists all tracked files in the current Git repository along with the date of their most recent commit.

+The output is sorted chronologically by commit date.
+Each line contains the last commit date in ISO format followed by the file path.

+#### git-is-clean

+Ensure the Git working tree is pristine.
+Terminate with an error if any uncommitted, deleted, or untracked files are present in the repository.

 ### Script category: ssh

 #### Script: esa